emvalencia/computer-science-notes/quality-assurance-and-testing.md

 VII.
 Quality Assurance

-##I. General Testing Concepts
+## I. General Testing Concepts
 - Purpose of testing: detect and correct errors in a software product
-- Process: devise test case and expected output, run test case, capture actual output, compare actual output to expected output o Will succeed for fail (report failure)
+- Process: devise test case and expected output, run test case, capture actual output, compare actual output to expected output
+    - Will succeed for fail (report failure)
 - Terminology:
-  o Error- human mistake
+    - **Error**- human mistake
-  o Fault or defect- mistake in code o Failure- external behavior/execution/output incorrect
+    - **Fault or defect**- mistake in code

-##II.
+    - **Failure**- external behavior/execution/output incorrect

+## II.
 Goals
-  o Find and fix failures/faults o Find as many bugs as possible o Improve confidence that the system performs as specified (verification) and as desired (validation) o Make sure it's accurate, thorough, repeatable, and systematic o "Problem testing can be used to show the presence of bugs, but never to show their absence." - Dijkstra
+  > "Problem testing can be used to show the presence of bugs, but never to show their absence." - Dijkstra
+  - Find and fix failures/faults
+  - Find as many bugs as possible
+  - Improve confidence that the system performs as specified (verification) and as desired (validation)
+  - Make sure it's accurate, thorough, repeatable, and systematic
-- How do we know when we are done testing? o Finding bugs = fixes o Not finding bugs = gives us nothing, you can never know/confirm that it is 100% bug-free o Can stop testing when the problem find rate stabilizes to near zero o Aim to meet the quality requirements established for the project
+  - How do we know when we are done testing?
+    - Finding bugs = fixes
+    - Not finding bugs = gives us nothing, you can never know/confirm that it is 100% bug-free

-##III.
+    - Can stop testing when the problem find rate stabilizes to near zero
+    - Aim to meet the quality requirements established for the project

+## III.
 Levels of testing
-  o Unit testing: testing of a single code unit o Functional/integration testing: testing of interfaces among integrated units o System/acceptance testing: testing of complete system for satisfaction and requirements
+  - **Unit testing**: testing of a single code unit
+  - Functional/integration testing: testing of interfaces among integrated units
+  - System/acceptance testing: testing of complete system for satisfaction and requirements

-##IV.
+## IV.
 Best Way To Choose Test Cases
-  o Intuition
+  - Intuition
-  o Specification (black-box testing)- equivalence class partitioning, boundary-value analysis o Code (white-box testing)- path analysis o Existing test cases o Faults
+  - Specification (black-box testing)- equivalence class partitioning, boundary-value analysis
+  - Code (white-box testing)- path analysis
+  - Existing test cases
+  - Faults
-- Test oracles: mechanism for deciding if a test mechanism succeeds or fails, difficult to automate
+  - **Test oracles**: mechanism for deciding if a test mechanism succeeds or fails, difficult to automate

-##V. Black-box Testing
+## V. Black-box Testing
-  o Aka specification-based testing- use specifications to derive test cases o Do not have access to the code, Only know what it's supposed to do o Choose test cases that guarantee a wide range of coverages (typical values, boundary values, special cases, invalid input values) o Equivalence class partitioning:
+  - Aka specification-based testing- use specifications to derive test cases
+  - Do not have access to the code, Only know what it's supposed to do
+  - Choose test cases that guarantee a wide range of coverages (typical values, boundary values, special cases, invalid input values)
+  - **Equivalence class partitioning**:
     - Divide input into several classes that are considered "equivalent" for the purpose of finding errors o If fails/passes for one member of the class, it is likely to fail/pass for all members
     - Classes are determined by: looking at requirements specification, tester's intuition
-    - Classes should cover the complete input domain, should never overlap o Bounary value analysis:
+    - Classes should cover the complete input domain, should never overlap
+  - **Bounary value analysis**:
     - Exp has shown that many errors are made at the "boundaries" rather than under normal conditions ex.
 Confusion between < and <=
-    - Uses same classes as equivalence partitioning but tests at the boundaries rather just any element o Systematic approach to equivalence class partitioning and boundary value analysis
+    - Uses same classes as equivalence partitioning but tests at the boundaries rather just any element
+  - **Systematic approach to equivalence class partitioning and boundary value analysis**:
     1. Identify the set of all possible inputs, aka domain
     2. Identify a basis for subdividing the set of inputs ex.
 Size/magnitude, structure, correctness, your creative thinking